Burgenland Croats: Language

 Despite the presence of many languages in the surrounding region, the Burgenland Croats preserved their Croatian language and its dialects of the Croatian regions from which they originated.
 Burgenland Croatian, as well as the general Croatian standard language, combines the Chakavian, Shtokavian and Kajkavian dialect.
 But unlike the Croatian standard language, which is mostly based on the most widespread Shtokavian dialect, the Burgenland variant of Croatian is based on the Chakavian dialect.
 Burgenland Croatian includes phrases no longer used in standard Croatian, as well as certain phrases and words taken from German and Hungarian.
 Names are often written according to Hungarian orthography, due to the Magyarisation policies during the late 19th and early 20th centuries.
 Almost all Burgenland Croats are fluent in German.

 After the dissolution of the Austro-Hungarian monarchy in 1918, the area in which the Burgenland Croats lived was divided between Austria, Czechoslovakia and Hungary.
 After 1921, most of these areas became part of Austria, which established a new province of Burgenland, which later gave the Burgenland identifier to these Croats.
 In 1922, Austria founded the Apostolic administration of Burgenland, and began to abolish bilingual schools, by introducing the German language to all primary schools.
-This process was temporarily stopped after The National Education Act, that allowed the work of the Croatian elementary schools, was adopted.
+This process was temporarily stopped after the adoption of The National Education Act, which allowed for Croatian-language elementary schools.
 After Hitler annexed Austria in 1938, this law was abolished.
 In 1955, the Austrian State Treaty was signed.
 It gave permission to the Burgenland Croats to use Croatian in education, judiciary, and public administration.
 With the adoption of the Law on National Minorities in 1976, use of Croatian in public life became limited.
-After a constitutional complaint was heeded in 1987, parts of the law were changed and Croatian was introduced as an official in 6 out of 7 districts of Burgenland.
+After a constitutional complaint was heeded in 1987, parts of the law were changed and Croatian was introduced as an official language in 6 out of 7 districts of Burgenland.